ZachHandley/vue-zscroller/packages/vue-virtual-scroller/README.md

 ### Modern Composables

-The library now exports enhanced composables for advanced use cases:
+The library exports enhanced composables for advanced use cases:

 ```typescript
 import {